rogerboesch/magicleap-tutorial-cpp/part1/README.md

 ![Build results](/assets/1_cli.png)

 Congrats!
 You have already compiled and linked your first C/C++ program for the ML.
-Of course, not yet very impressive, but wait… step by step :)
+Of course, not yet very impressive, but wait... step by step :)

 First let me briefly explain what the meaning of the different file is: